Root canal treatment has a false reputation for being painful.

 Without treatment, the infection will spread.
 Eventually, the tooth will become loose and need extracting.

-Some patients may prefer to have the tooth pulled out, especially if it hurts a lot or if the tooth cannot be restored.
-This can happen if there is large decay, trauma, or loss of bone due to periodontal, or gum, disease.
+Some patients opt for extraction, especially if it hurts a lot or if the tooth cannot be restored, for example, if there is large decay, trauma, or loss of bone due to periodontal, or gum, disease.

 However, removing a tooth may mean that the surrounding teeth start to move and become crooked.
-This not only looks unsightly, but can make it hard to have a good bite.
+This can look unsightly, and it can make it hard to have a good bite.

 Root canal therapy will usually save the tooth and eliminate the pain.